Azure-Samples/Serverless-APIs/readme/1 - Provision Azure resources.md

 4. For each created Function App:

-    a.
-Navigate to it in the Azure portal.
+    1. Navigate to it in the Azure portal.
-    b.
-Click on Application Insights in the menu on the left.
+    1. Click on Application Insights in the menu on the left.
-    c.
-Assign the newly created Application Insights service.
+    1. Assign the newly created Application Insights service.
 You can refer to [the official Azure documentation for details](https://docs.microsoft.com/azure/azure-functions/functions-monitoring?tabs=cmd#view-telemetry-in-application-insights).

 ## Related resources